LASER DISTANCE METER AND PYTHAGOREAN THEOREM

 As mentioned, this device sends a pulse of laser light to the target and calculates the time it takes for the reflection to return.
 This is known as the " time of flight " principle.
 The distance equals speed times time.
 If the distance to the object is D, then the laser beam travels a total distance of 2D.
 So the distance from the measuring device to the object can be found from the formula: D = ct/2, where c is the speed of light, and t equals the time for the round trip between LDM and the target.

 Because the speed of light is 300 000 km/s (186 000 mi/s), measured time intervals are tiny.
 It takes a laser pulse of only 0,000000133 seconds (133 nanoseconds) to measure the distance to an object 20 meters (65 ft) away.

 Area and volume modes are very easy to use.
 You only need to measure the length and width to get the area.
 In order to obtain the volume, the height must also be measured.
 The measuring device performs calculations according to the selected mode.

 Using Pythagorean mode 1, You can measure the heights and lengths of different objects. let's say, for example, that you need to measure the height of a tree that cannot be measured in direct measurement mode.
 By measuring two lengths a and b, LDM can calculate the missing third length (x) of a right triangle, using the Pythagorean theorem.

 In Pythagorean mode 2, three measurements are made to obtain an unknown height or length.
 This becomes necessary when measurements are taken from a higher point.
 By measuring hypotenuses a and b and then the common right angle side c of the two triangles, The laser distance meter can find the unknown height h using the Pythagorean theorem.

-In Pythagorean mode 3, You also have to take three measurements a, b and c to find unknown height h.
+In Pythagorean mode 3, You must also take three measurements a, b, and c to find the unknown height h.